 - The lessee must have exclusive use of the rented space.

-- The rental period must be 30 days or longer.
+- The rental period must be one complete month or 30 days, or longer.

 - The lessee must have the exclusive right of continuous possession.